OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Deployment/Remove-PreviousOfficeInstalls/README_Remove-PreviousOfficeInstalls.md

 ###Example

-1. Open a PowerShell console.
+1. Open an elevated PowerShell console.

 		From the Run dialog type PowerShell